Worker's Friend Group: Club

-The club became a Jewish social community fixture through 1914, as a place for recreation, refreshment, and debate.
+The club became a Jewish social community fixture as a place for recreation, refreshment, and debate, until its closure in 1910, as a result of financial and organisational difficulties and a dispute with the landlord.
 Historian William J. Fishman likened the club's activity, which welcomed all across age, political, and intellectual divides, to that of Toynbee Hall.
 Its library, reading room, and classes were open to the community.
 This restricted the club from the lucrative practice of selling alcohol, based on laws that limited service to membership.
 Members maintained its bar, which served coffee, tea, and food.
 Both men and women volunteered to serve and clean, though cooking fell mainly to the women.
 Volunteers recalled seeing both famous figures at the club and serving Jewish orthodox the night of Kol Nidre, usually a time for fasting.

 Cultural programming at the club included concerts, lectures, and performances.
 The stage hosted early performances by future Yiddish theatre figures Samuel Goldenberg and Abraham Teitelbaum.
 Theatrical performances included that of Leonid Andreyev and Sholem Aleichem.
 The stage featured classes and lectures from Rocker, Malatesta, Kropotkin, and Varlam Cherkezov on political, scientific, and literary topics.
 Public discussions, such as on the existence of God, invited all attendees to participate.
 On Sundays, the club hosted tea and sandwiches with a lecture.
 In the summers, the group would make a trip to Epping Forest, schlepping tables, drinks, and food from the club by horse and cart.
 The group explored the forest and Rocker would lecture.

 Socials, dances, concerts, and the newspaper no longer sufficed to meet operating costs.
 The group rented the space, mainly to radical groups, for occasional functions.
 Small labor unions and branches of the Workers' circle and Russian Social Revolutionaries used the building for recurring meetings.